bruprescott/CTDizzle/Documentation/User_Guide.md

 _Example of data from a RAWCTD file.
 Note that the conductivity values are incorrect due to an improper calibration of the conductivity sensor._

+If looking to plot the data on your own, it is important to realize that the pressure measurements are representative of absolute pressure, which includes the atmospheric pressure component.
+To convert to gauge pressure, simply subtract atmospheric pressure from the absolute pressure.
+This can be done by assuming the first pressure value recorded is the atmospheric pressure (if you turn the unit on above the water.
+When you subtract this value, you may get a few negative pressure values in the beginning and end of your file.
+You will need to remove those lines from the file.

+Another option is to simply assume that atmospheric pressure is 1000 mbar.
+Doing this may force your depth calculations to be +/- 20cm off of the actual depth.